 From our personal experience, here are some of the instances when we used public transportation in Turkey (specifically in Antalya and the surrounding areas) and the amount of money we paid for the rides:

-- Antalya’s bus or tram rides are super cheap — 15 lira / $0.5
+- Antalya’s bus or tram rides are super cheap — 35 lira / $0.9

-- Dolmuş ride (a smaller-size bus that usually has intercity routes, especially great to take between smaller-scale towns and resorts) — 15 lira ($0.5)
+- Dolmuş ride (a smaller-size bus that usually has intercity routes, especially great to take between smaller-scale towns and resorts) — 25 lira ($0.6)

-- A standard intercity bus ride (from a nearby resort to Antalya, for example) — 50 lira ($1.6)
+- A standard intercity bus ride (from a nearby resort to Antalya, for example) — 150 lira ($3.7)

-While public transportation is both cheap and convenient in Turkey, we usually opt for renting a car from our favorite car rental service Localrent.
+While public transportation is both cheap and convenient in Turkey, I usually opt for renting a car from our favorite car rental service Localrent.
 The truth is, we love to have the complete freedom of movement, and the whole process of renting a car in Turkey is quite simple.
 If it’s your first time, we have an entire article explaining all the tips and tricks you need to know before renting a car in Turkey.

-As we’ve established, visiting Turkey in September proves to be quite an affordable feat (that is, if you aren’t set on having the most lavish all-inclusive experience ever known to man).
-For a comfortable stay where you don’t have too strict of a budget and treat yourself a little, we believe that the trip will cost you around $100 for two people per day — that is counting accommodation, food, and transportation.
+As I’ve established, visiting Turkey in September proves to be quite an affordable feat (that is, if you aren’t set on having the most lavish all-inclusive experience ever known to man).
+For a comfortable stay where you don’t have too strict of a budget and treat yourself a little, I believe that the trip will cost you around $150 for two people per day — that is counting accommodation, food, and transportation.
 All the additional expenses: Tours, nightclubs, theme parks, museums, historical sites, and other tourist attractions will understandably cost extra.
 Keep reading to get an idea of what to fill your itinerary with when you travel to Turkey in September.

 Which resort to choose for your trip?